‘Spider-Man: No Way Home’ Review: Tom Holland Cleans Out the Cobwebs of Unwieldy Franchise in This Multiverse Super-Battle

 What do you call the opposite of a reboot?
 The “system overload” of Spider-Man movies, Sony’s ninth (and almost certainly not last) feature-length riff on the friendly neighborhood superhero, “Spider-Man: No Way Home” seeks to connect Tom Holland’s spin on the web-slinger with the previous live-action versions of the character by first reassembling a rogue’s gallery of all the villains Peter Parker has vanquished to date.
 Returning director Jon Watts — whose bright, slightly dorky touch lends a welcome continuity to this latest trilogy — wrangles the unwieldy premise into a consistently entertaining superhero entry, tying up two decades’ of loose ends in the process.

-The mind-bending plot hinges on something called the “multiverse,” a convenient comic-book device that suggests infinite iterations of Spider-Man/Mineral/Vegetable exist in their own parallel dimensions.
-That’s a radically different strategy from the one Sony has been peddling till now, whereby the studio simply recast the character every five-or-fewer years (lest the rights revert back to Marvel), without offering much in the way of closure to fans of Tobey Maguire’s or Andrew Garfield’s earlier outings.
+The mind-bending plot hinges on a convenient comic-book device called the “multiverse,” which allows infinite iterations of Spider-Man/Mineral/Vegetable to exist in their own parallel dimensions.
+That’s a radically different strategy from the one Sony has been peddling till now, whereby the studio simply recast the character every few years (lest the rights revert back to Marvel), without offering much in the way of closure to fans of Tobey Maguire’s or Andrew Garfield’s earlier outings.

 Granted, the idea should be familiar to anyone who saw 2018’s animated “Spider-Man: Into the Spider-Verse,” which introduced the thrilling possibility that virtually anyone could be Spidey.
 But whereas that toon suggested infinite possibilities for the character going forward, “No Way Home” serves to wrap up what has come before, starting with the bring idea of reviving Spidey’s past adversaries, where Holland’s Peter Parker must face off against five of the villains pulled in from the movies that preceded him.
 It all happens because Peter’s life has been turned upside-down by Mysterio (the bad guy he vanquished at the end of “Far From Home” two years ago), who managed to unmask Spidey before biting the dust.